 A great agency can do good things for your account without any input from you, but when you and your agency work together, the sky’s the limit.

+Decreases and dips in success are inevitable.
+No one likes them, but they’re part of the growth process.
 A good agency will be transparent during these times.
-They’ll take ownership of the responsibility, clearly explain what’s wrong, and – most importantly – outline what they’re going to do about it.
+They’ll take ownership of the responsibility, clearly explain what’s wrong, and—most importantly—outline what they’re going to do about it.

-It’s these moments that are the most essential to a successful partnership.
-If your agency communicates regularly when things are going well but goes silent when something starts to dip.
-It’s hard to trust that they’re actually working to get things back on track.
+These moments are the most essential to a successful partnership.
+If your agency communicates regularly when things are going well but goes silent when something starts to dip, it’s hard to trust that they’re actually working to get things back on track.

-You should be prepared to offer that same level of transparency in return.
+Important Note: You should be prepared to offer this same level of transparency in return.
 If numbers aren’t looking the way you expect them to, start a conversation with your agency.
+If you’re not comfortable with a certain marketing strategy they’ve come up with, tell them.
 They’d rather know about a problem and find a solution than finding out about that problem months later when you’re firing them.

 This one is a bit of a learned skill, but it’s absolutely crucial.